Twana: Pre-contact and reservation era

-The Twana Tribe’s primary resources were salmon (pink, coho, chum/dog, chinook, sockeye), cedar, and redwood.
-Other sources of food and material included herring, smelt, seals, sea otters, blacktail deer, black bear, elk, shellfish, fowl, and plant species such as bracken, camus, and wapato.
-Roots, berries, and nuts were also gathered in the region.
+The Twana Tribe's primary resources were salmon (pink, coho, chum/dog, chinook, sockeye), cedar, and redwood.
+Other sources of food and material included herring, smelt, and shellfish.
+They also hunted such game as seals, sea otters, blacktail deer, black bear, elk, and fowl.
+They harvested plant species such as bracken, camas, and wapato.
+They gathered roots, berries, and nuts in the region to prepare and consume.
 Hides and shredded cedar bark were used to make aprons, skirts, breechclouts, shirts, leggings, robes, and moccasins.

 There were likely connections within the Twana tribes as well as with other tribal groups in the southern Coast Salish region.
-This included trade between other Salish groups, especially with those more inland for items that could not be found at the coast.Some items from the east included mountain goat hair and hemp fiber.
+This included trade between other Salish groups, especially with those more inland for items that could not be found at the coast.
+Some items from the east included mountain goat hair and hemp fiber.
 Canoes were sourced from the western outer coast tribes.
 Fishing and hunting grounds could be shared among groups.
-Twana were not known to partake in violent conflict, however shamans had the ability to harm other groups if needed.
+Twana were not known to partake in violent conflict; however shamans had the ability to harm other groups if needed.
 Coast Salish conflict was generally defensive in nature.

 Men and women had different roles within the Twana village.
 Wood carving was a primary craft practiced by men.
 Woodwork included planks, houses, canoes, utensils, and containers such as bent-corner boxes.
 Similarly, men carved bone, stone, and antler.
 Wealthy and high-status men included chiefs and potlatch sponsors.

-Women were known to wear leg and chin tattoos.
-Women's roles included gathering roots, berries, and nuts, and well as making baskets, cordage, mats, and blankets.
+Women's roles included gathering roots, berries, and nuts.
+In crafts, they wove baskets, cordage, mats, and blankets.
 Materials for such crafts included shredded cedar bark, sedge, cattail leaves.
 Twana women were to isolate during their menstrual periods, the first of which signaled a woman's eligibility for marriage.
 Marriage was arranged by families and could be between members of different villages.
+Women were known to decorated with chin and leg tattoos.